 See our latest NPM Audit Report: (opens new window)

 Learn more about NPM Audit (opens new window)

 # GitHub Security Alerts

 The SalesTim Platform sources and build tools are hosted on a secure GitHub enterprise environment.

-GitHub automatically tracks public vulnerabilities in packages from supported languages on MITRE's Common Vulnerabilities and Exposures (CVE) List, and use a combination of machine learning and human review to detect vulnerabilities that are not published in the CVE list.
+GitHub automatically tracks public vulnerabilities in packages from supported languages on MITRE's Common Vulnerabilities and Exposures (CVE) List (opens new window), and use a combination of machine learning and human review to detect vulnerabilities that are not published in the CVE list.

 When GitHub discovers or is notified of a new vulnerability, the SalesTim team is notified with a security alert.
 Each security alert includes a severity level and a link to the affected file in our projects.
 When available, the alert will include further details about the vulnerability and a suggested fix.

 Any alert of any severity breaks our build and deployment process until resolution.